 One in every four died like this.
 A lot of Margaret Bourke-White’s photos are of the dead, in piles like worthless paper, like rubbish.

 But there are also many pictures of those who survived.

 And when I look at the photos Margaret Bourke-White took the day the camp was liberated, I look for the face of my dad.
 Thin as a shoelace, blind in one eye, with a scar across his skull where the guard beat him and beat him and beat him.
 I haven’t found my dad yet, but I know I’ll recognize him when I see him.

-If you want to know more about my dad and his experiences in the war, you can get a copy of my book Lightning and Ashes, available at Amazon.
-Lighting and Ashes contains the chapbook Third Winter of War: Buchenwald, about my dad's experiences in that camp.
+If you want to know more about my dad and his experiences in the war, you can get a copy of my book Echoes of Tattered Tongues, available at Amazon.
+Echoes contains the chapbook Third Winter of War: Buchenwald, about my dad's experiences in that camp.